Lory94/aviation-data-challenge-2025/README.md

     - DropIfExists_v0_0_0: removes the flight_id from the features of the model.

-- post_cleaning: which clips the the predictions by setting the maximum consumption per minute to 10% more of the maximum consumption experienced in the training set
+- post_cleaning: which clips the the predictions by setting the maximum consumption per minute to 10% more of the maximum consumption experienced in the training set for that aircraft and keeps only positive predictions

 ## Submission